Deep-Symmetry/wayang/README.md

         Wayang.sendFrame();

+// If you want to maximize your frame rate, you can also send frames asynchronously:

+        Wayang.sendFrameAsync();

 // If you are done talking to it, you can close, as below.
 Otherwise, the library cleans
 // up for you when the JVM exits.